alvaro18101/football-stats/README.md

 ## Correct order of codes:
 1. `scraping.py`: Funcion that scraps the web info of stats footbal teams using a link, the code returns lists called team_1_name, data_team_1, team_2_name and data_team_2. **(No run)**

 2. `save_data.py`: **Run first**.
-In the links/ folder, there are `.txt` files with the names of soccer teams, each containing links to the statistics displayed on Google for their matches.
+In the `links/` folder, there are `.txt` files with the names of soccer teams, each containing links to the statistics displayed on Google for their matches.
 This script searches for the `.txt` file with the team name specified in the `current_team_name` variable and iterates through each link, applying the `scraping.py` function each time.
 The data obtained from each link is saved in an `.xlsx` file (or `.csv`, depending on the `format_file` variable) in the scraped_data/ folder (if the file doesn't exist, it is created).
 For each link, data must be added to two `.xlsx` (or `.csv`) files: one for the home team and one for the away team (or these files must be created).
 The data for each match is added as a new row, and the columns contain the respective statistics.
 The columns are: match number, date, competition, rival name, local, goals for, goals against, goal information, shots, shots on goal, possession, passing, passing_accuracy, fouls, yellow_cards, red_cards, offside, corner.
 Only one team's statistics are saved in its file; the opponent's statistics are saved in their own file.

+**Input folder:** links folder.

+**Output folder:** scraped data folder.

-2. `save_data2.py`: Here, the statistics of the chosen team and the opponent they faced are saved in a single file (named according to `current_team_name`).
+3. `save_data2.py`: Here, the statistics of the chosen team and the opponent they faced are saved in a single file (named according to `current_team_name`).
+The file is a 'complete stats' type file. **(Incomplete code)**.

+**Input folder:** links folder.

+**Output folder:** scraped data folder.

+4. `data_merge.py`: Merge team stats with those of their rivals in a 'complete stats' file. **(Incomplete but functional code)**

+**Input folder:** scraped data folder.

+**Output folder:** complete stats folder.

-3. `save_general_data.py`: This code save two `.xlsx` files inside the `general_data/` folder: `general_df.xlsx` which contains general data for all football teams and `ids.xlsx` which generates an id for each football team.
-The file is a 'matches complete' type file.
+5. `save_general_data.py`: This code save two `.xlsx` files inside the `general_data/` folder: `general_df.xlsx` which contains general data for all football teams and `ids.xlsx` which generates an id for each football team. **(Incomplete code)**

+**Input folder:** scraped data folder.

+**Output folder:** general data folder.

-4. `data_processing.py`: This code reads `.xlsx` files and processes their data using Pandas and saves them in the processed_data/ folder.
+6. `data_processing.py`: This code reads `raw_{name}.xlsx` files and processes their data using Pandas and saves them in the `processed_data/` folder.

+**Input folder:** scraped data folder.

+**Output folder:** processed data folder.

-4. `data_processing2.py`: This code reads `.xlsx` files and processes their data using Pandas and saves them in the processed_data/ folder.
-Using for 'matches complete' type files.
+7. `data_processing2.py`: This code reads `.xlsx` files and processes their data using Pandas and saves them in the `processed_data/` folder.
+Using for 'complete stats' type files.

+**Input folder:** complete stats folder.

+**Output folder:** processed data folder.

-5. `stats.py`: Show the team stats for a team of scraped_data/ folder.
+8. `stats.py`: Show the team stats for a team of `scraped_data/` folder.

+**Input folder:** ?.

+**Output folder:** There is no output folder.

+**OBS:** Review `stats.py` and `data_stats.py`.

-6. `filtering_functions`: This code reads `.xlsx` files (inside the scraped_data/ folder) and filters their data according to given criteria using Pandas.
+9. `filtering_functions`: This code reads `.xlsx` files (inside the scraped_data/ folder) and filters their data according to given criteria using Pandas.

 ## Formats
 ## Format of .txt files
-All links must lead to the statistics that Google displays at the end of each match, for example: https://www.google.com/search?q=barcelona+vs&oq=barce&gs_lcrp=EgZjaHJvbWUqEwgAEEUYJxg7GEYY_QEYgAQYigUyEwgAEEUYJxg7GEYY_QEYgAQYigUyBggBEEUYOTIOCAIQRRgnGDsYgAQYigUyBggDEEUYOzIKCAQQLhixAxiABDIGCAUQRRg8MgYIBhBFGDwyBggHEEUYPNIBBzg3NmowajeoAgCwAgA&sourceid=chrome&ie=UTF-8#sie=m;/g/11yfnc0n2f; 2;/m/09gqx;dt;fp;1;;;;-1&wptab=si:AL3DRZGGPnnVaiK67YqdUfewzBcS-upM6Qijh dUU6Jr8AWsjr8v9CvA-SnNnnxtCTH-Iycrz5Hfiy-o4IHk920D1F5HguzudSJBINLsQJs59 tzpsV_DoE3teFj2StyQBu6wTFVQRHxAkZnNilYk5UX14zeC2J8cvyMEij66lv5a54Lb3tXT NH6EwDjyO9HmSby9uktlmw334vuaRUSjGAk8JkgNu1ms_j6cVIbsxZLNpcq6GWPT4U0U%3D
+All links must lead to the statistics that Google displays at the end of each match, for example: https://www.google.com/search?q=barcelona+vs&oq=barce&gs_lcrp=EgZjaHJvbWUqEwgAEEUYJxg7GEYY_QEYgAQYigUyEwgAEEUYJxg7GEYY_QEYgAQYigUyBggBEEUYOTIOCAIQRRgnGDsYgAQYigUyBggDEEUYOzIKCAQQLhixAxiABDIGCAUQRRg8MgYIBhBFGDwyBggHEEUYPNIBBzg3NmowajeoAgCwAgA&sourceid=chrome&ie=UTF-8#sie=m;/g/11yfnc0n2f;2;/m/09gqx;dt;fp;1;;;;-1&wptab=si:AL3DRZGGPnnVaiK67YqdUfewzBcS-upM6Qijh dUU6Jr8AWsjr8v9CvA-SnNnnxtCTH-Iycrz5Hfiy-o4IHk920D1F5HguzudSJBINLsQJs59tzpsV_DoE3teFj2StyQBu6wTFVQRHxAkZnNilYk5UX14zeC2J8cvyMEij66lv5a54Lb3tXT NH6EwDjyO9HmSby9uktlmw334vuaRUSjGAk8JkgNu1ms_j6cVIbsxZLNpcq6GWPT4U0U%3D

 He The file contains all the links from which you want to obtain information.
 These links must be separated by two line breaks, for example: